What acknowledgement can I use? We have provided the below for you.

 This respect for totems goes back over hundreds of generations to ensure the sustainability of our environment.
 Imagine if all Australians shared a spiritual and personal responsibility for the creatures, plants and landscape within our country.
 Our country's ecological systems and networks would be sustained for all future jahjum (children)!

-Some Yugambeh totems include Wajin (platypus), Miban (wedge tail eagle), Geebung (geebung), Bin'gin (freshwater turtle), Buneen (echidna), Gumbara (macadamia nut), Junggara (pelican), Coochin-Coochin (ochre hill), Borobi (koala).
+Some Yugambeh totems include Wajin (platypus), Mibunn (wedge tail eagle), Geebung (geebung), Bin'gin (freshwater turtle), Buneen (echidna), Gumburra (macadamia nut), Chungarra (pelican), Coochin-Coochin (ochre hill), Borobi (koala).

 About local connections